UoB-COMSM0110/2024-group-18/README.md

 ## Agile Discussion

 We adopted an agile methodology, allowing us to build the game slowly based on user feedback.
 This was very effective, especially since many of us had little knowledge of game development.
 However, we did encounter some issues.
 Early on, the pressure to get a feature "working" overrode the desire to create long-term, maintainable code.
 You can see this with the collision detections, the initial code had to be rewritten to be extensible.
 We addressed this by implementing a workflow based on pull requests and code reviews.
-Inspired by industry best practices, code reviews allowed each of us to uplevel our skills and write significantly better code.
+Inspired by industry best practices, code reviews allowed each of us to uplevel our skills and write significantly better code as measured by cyclomatic complexity (which decreased by 79% between the 3rd week of the project and the 7th.)

 # 8. Conclusion (10% ~500 words) (Tom)